learnapollo/learnapollo/content/tutorial/react-02.md

 ## Hello, Trainer!

-If you finished all the changes to `src/components/Pokedex.js` successfully, go ahead and run the app again
+If you finished all the changes to `src/components/Pokedex.js` successfully, go ahead and run the app:

 ```sh
 yarn start